-How Will the Outbreak of COVID-19 Affect the Entrepreneurship and Startup Economy?
+How Does the COVID-19 Affect the Entrepreneurship and Startup Economy?

 | 5 minutes read

-Since the novel Coronavirus was announced a pandemic by the World Health Organization, countries across the world responded by mandating quarantine for its citizens to curb its spread, shutting down borders and whole industries in the process.
+Since the novel Coronavirus was announced a pandemic by the World Health Organization, countries worldwide responded by mandating quarantine for their citizens to curb its spread, shutting down borders and whole industries in the process.

-While the effects of COVID-19 are already being felt on social interactions, the health of individuals and the health care sector, the economy isn’t left out.
-Entrepreneurs, businesses, startups, companies, industries, and indeed entire nations are beginning to feel the impact of the pandemic and the nationwide lockdown on their respective startup economy.
+While the effects of COVID-19 are already being felt in social interactions, individuals’ health, and the health care sector, the economy isn’t left out.
+Entrepreneurs, businesses, startups, companies, industries, and entire nations are beginning to feel the impact of the pandemic and the nationwide lockdown on their respective startup economies.

 How is the Startup Economy Suffering from the Pandemic?

-As countries continue to enforce more stringent measures in place to control the spread of the disease, the challenges faced by entrepreneurs and startups, particularly those operating with the high physical components, only increase.
+As countries continue to enforce more stringent measures to control the spread of the disease, the challenges faced by entrepreneurs and startups, particularly those operating with high physical components, only increase.

-According to a report by Startup Genome, China, the country in which the pandemic originated has already started the effects of COVID 19 on its startup economy.
-According to the research firm, venture investing in China is also down by over 50% relative to other countries of the world.
+According to a report by Startup Genome, China, the country in which the pandemic originated, has already started the effects of COVID 19 on its startup economy.
+According to the research firm, venture investing in China is also down by over 50% relative to other countries.
 It also predicted that if the statistics get replicated across the world, as much as $28 billion in startup investment could disappear before the turn of the year.

 Will this Pandemic Change How Startups Work?

-A pandemic with the scale of Coronavirus is sure to affect every entrepreneur, startup, and company worldwide; whether directly or indirectly.
-The first two months of the year already saw China’s industrial output drop 13.5% with retail sales decreasing by 20.5% relative to other years.
+A pandemic with the scale of Coronavirus is sure to affect every entrepreneur, startup, and company worldwide, whether directly or indirectly.
+The first two months of the year already saw China’s industrial output drop by 13.5%, with retail sales decreasing by 20.5% relative to other years.

-At the moment, while it is impossible for accurately assess the percentage of startups will fail because of this pandemic, conventionally, startups need to raise fund every 12 to 18 months with three to six months’ worth of cash at closing.
-Forbes has predicted that if the pandemic lingers, most startups will run out of money by October.
+At the moment, while it is impossible to accurately assess the percentage of startups that will fail because of this pandemic, conventionally, startups need to raise funds every 12 to 18 months with three to six months’ worth of cash at closing.
+Forbes has predicted that most startups will run out of money by October if the pandemic lingers.

-What this means is that six months of drought in venture capital deals could see the end of a good number of startups.
+This means that six months of drought in venture capital deals could see the end of a good number of startups.
 To survive, startups that fall under this category would need to undergo restructuring or move to seek funds elsewhere.

-For entrepreneurs and workers of blue-collar jobs, the effects could be more direct.
-Already, with the lockdown, most largescale construction work across cities have been put on indefinite hold.
-For some of these individuals, until things return to normal, their means of livelihood has been halted.
+The effects could be more direct for entrepreneurs and workers in blue-collar jobs.
+Already, with the lockdown, most largescale construction work across cities has been put on indefinite hold.
+For some of these individuals, until things return to normal, their means of livelihood have been halted.

 How Can Startups Leverage as an Opportunity?

-Observing that small businesses and startups are the most vulnerable to measures governments around the world are putting in place control the pandemic, companies like Google and Zoom are now allowing entrepreneurs and startups to leverage their tech solutions.
+Observing that small businesses and startups are the most vulnerable to measures governments worldwide are putting in place to control the pandemic, companies like Google and Zoom are now allowing entrepreneurs and startups to leverage their tech solutions.

 Moving in the same direction, countries are looking to join the support of startups.
 France has already announced a €4.33 billion support for startups amid the crisis.
-Denmark has pledged to cover 75% salaries of companies who did not cut its staff number amidst the crisis.
+Denmark has pledged to cover 75% salaries of companies that did not cut their staff number amidst the crisis.
 To brace the country for the aftereffect of the pandemic, the US government has signed a $2.2 trillion rescue package.

 So, what’s in it for entrepreneurs in more physical fields who cannot leverage Google’s tech or funds from countries?
-Despite the predominantly negative news that trails the pandemic, some startups are recording growth.
+Some startups record growth despite the predominantly negative news that trails the pandemic.

 What Would the Aftermath of COVID-19 Look Like?

 The shutdown has seen a shift in consumer interest.
-Yelp reports that since the shutdown enacted in many parts of the world, consumer interests have risen in areas such as cosmetics, fitness and exercise equipment, spiritual readings (strange), pet breeding, among others.
+Yelp reports that since the shutdown enacted in many parts of the world, consumer interests have risen in cosmetics, fitness and exercise equipment, spiritual readings (strange), and pet breeding.
 And entrepreneurs and startups are already leveraging these to make profits.

 Also, consumers are reacting differently to the isolation and mandatory stay at home being enforced.
-Some socially conscious startups have begun leveraging some free tech available to develop digital financial tools that provide loans to small businesses, creating digital mental health and counseling solutions, and coding open-source on low-cost among others.
+Some socially conscious startups have begun leveraging some free tech available to develop digital financial tools that provide loans to small businesses, create digital mental health and counseling solutions, and code open-source at low cost among others.